 Two years later, Boncueur was elevated to the Order of the Laurel.
 This is notable in that his scroll was signed by the king and queen of the West, East, Middle, and Atenveldt - the elevation coming from the four corners of the world rather than just his home kingdom.

-Another version, closer to fact, has war being declared by King Irial with Duke Cariadoc carrying the message to the Eastern Crown, returning to the Middle the information they'd need to defeat the Eastern army.
+Another version, (the more correct historical one) as told by Count Jehan de la Marche, has war being declared by King Iriel with Duke Cariadoc carrying the message to the Eastern Crown, returning to the Middle the information they'd need to defeat the Eastern army.
 By the time Pennsic War finally happened, Cariadoc had become King of the East, defeated with that same information given earlier to his former Kingdom.
 The Middle won that year.

 The office of Duchess was formalized this year - awarded to women who had served as Consort for two reigns.
 County awards - both count and countess - were established for those who had served as Sovereign and Consort for one reign.
 The three coronets in the bottom margin mark this event.The first court baroness was made this year, Geraldine of Toad Hall.
 A frog from her personal arms, with the addition of a crown, sits in the top window of the right hand tower.